digitalbazaar/did-method-key/README.md

 ### Backwards Compatibility with the 2018/2019 Crypto Suites

-By default, this did key driver returns DID Documents that have the 2020 crypto suites for verification and key agreement.
+By default, this `did:key` driver returns DID Documents that have the 2020 crypto suites for verification and key agreement.
 If you need DID Documents that are using the 2018/2019 crypto suites, you can customize the driver as follows.